royoelen/hanze-python-qtl-workshop/docs/source/setup.rst

 In the output, a URL will be printed.
 For example mine was http://localhost:8887/lab?token=376b4874f0c8e2398cfb0badcc6a941f5d95403502b3fd17
 We can copy this URL into our browser to start working in Jupyter notebooks.
 Under Notebook, 'click Python3' to create a new notebook to work in.

+We will need to free up our terminal for running the QTL tool though.
+Press CRTL+C to kill the jupyter server for now.

 That should do it.
 Now let's take a look at the files we will need to do eQTL mapping at :doc:`input_files`